Notes: Kombu is edible kelp used in Japanese cooking. It can be found dried and packaged in your local Asian market.

 - Wasabi paste (optional)

 Place the chicken wings and chicken feet in a large stockpot and cover with cold water.
 Heat over high heat and bring to the boil.
-Remove from heat as soon as boil is reached, carefully strain, gently rinse, and return chicken to pot (see note above).
+Remove from heat as soon as boil is reached, carefully strain, gently rinse, and return chicken to pot (see note).

 Add kombu, leeks, garlic, scallion whites, onion (skin side up), mushrooms, and ginger to chicken.
 Cover with cold water (about 16 cups) and bring to boil over medium-high heat.
 Reduce heat to maintain a simmer.

 Skim impurities (but not the fat) from the stock as it simmers and remove kombu after 30 minutes.
-Continue to simmer stock uncovered (adding hot water to keep bones submerged) for 8 hours (see note above).
+Continue to simmer stock uncovered (adding hot water to keep bones submerged) for 8 hours (see note).
 Remove from heat and carefully strain through a fine mesh strainer.
-Do not skim fat (see note above).
+Do not skim fat (see note).
 You should have about 10 cups stock.

 To make fried shallots, place oil and shallots in a medium saucepan.
 Cook over medium heat, stirring, until shallots are crispy and golden brown, about 5 minutes.
 Remove shallots with slotted spoon and transfer to plate.
 Reserve oil for another use.